de-taylor/D501-MLOps-Project2/README.md

+# D501 PA Task 2: MLOps pipeline deployment with FastAPI

+This is the final project for the WGU course D501, submitted on Udacity.
+The edits are my own and are intended only for my own submission for grading.
+Any unauthorized use of my edits is explicitly forbidden and violates WGU's Academic Integrity policy.

+## Project Instructions

 Working in a command line environment is recommended for ease of use with git and dvc.
 If on Windows, WSL1 or 2 is recommended.

 # Environment Set up (pip or conda)